okTurtles/groupincome.org/src/jobs/marketing.md

 ### Social Media Marketer

-We're looking for a "professional sh*t poster" who has nothing better to do than sit on social media and post a few times per day in reaction to various project-related events in a semi-professional (but funny) manner.
+We're looking for a "professional sh*t poster" who's great with social media to post a few times per day in reaction to various project-related events in a semi-professional (but humorous) manner.
 We'll pay you for it.

 ##### Required Attributes